-Mind ordering cycles in systemd: how systemd breaks them can brick the server start up
+Mind ordering cycles in systemd: how systemd breaks them can brick server startup

-I've been building a service for a month and the day finally arrived when I had the artifact - an EC2 AMI.
-The AMI passed my "rigourous" manual tests, and I felt confident on a Ruby Tuesday, so I launched 100 EC2 instances using the AMI.
-Surprise! around 28 instances failed to launch.
+I've been building a service for a month, and the day finally arrived when I had the artifact - an EC2 AMI.
+The AMI passed my "rigorous" manual tests so I launched 100 EC2 instances.
+Surprise!
+Around 28 instances failed to launch.

-All failed instances were stuck in the "initializing" state and the only way to connect to them is EC2 Serial Console.
+All failed instances were stuck in the "initializing" state, and the only way to connect to them was through EC2 Serial Console.
 There, I noticed something interesting.

 1[ 10.702819] systemd[1]: sysinit.target: Job systemd-tmpfiles-setup.service/start deleted to break ordering cycle starting with sysinit.target/start